 Implementing this technique has shown a 70% performance improvement in LightHouse.

-The Core Web Vitals might seem like a complicated concept but achieving a perfect Core Web Vitals score isn’t a mammoth task.
+The Core Web Vitals might seem like a complicated concept but achieving a perfect score isn’t a mammoth task.
 It will enhance the user experience by several folds and aids in conversions.

 If your web page takes forever to load, people will choose to leave your site and visit your competitors, or they’ll keep clicking on your webpage in frustration.
 This action is known as “click rage,” which is an actionable insight for many webmasters to improve their site loading speed.

 Google has benchmarked the average page load speed of webpages on mobiles and desktops to 3 seconds.
-The majority of high ranking websites fall under this speed threshold.
-With the Core Web Vitals, Google will now ensure that websites prioritize user experience above everything else.
+The majority of high-ranking websites fall under this speed threshold.
+With this new ranking factor, Google will now ensure that websites prioritize user experience above everything else.
 Failing to do so will lead to consequences like losing web traffic and SERP rankings.